anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 ```

-To prevent copying temporaries, C++11 introduced a new `&&` operator which is similar to reference(`&`) operator; but unlike `&` which binds to an lvalue, `&&` binds to rvalues.
+To prevent copying temporaries unconditionally, C++11 introduced a new `&&` operator which is similar to reference(`&`) operator; but unlike `&` which binds to an lvalue, `&&` binds to rvalues.
 Therefore, by using rvalue reference(`&&`) we can distinguish between lvalues and rvalues and formulate different strategies for copy and move operations.

-How, you may ask.
+How? you may ask.

-Comes move constructor and move assignment operator functions.
+Comes, move constructor, and move assignment operator functions.

 ```cpp
 template<typename T, typename A= ...>